Paul Putner: Life and career

 He has also contributed material to programmes including The Impressionable Jon Culshaw, Little Britain, The Peter Serafinowicz Show and is a co-creator of the website "TV Dregs".

 In 2005, Putner took the starring role (as a mime) in the 7th district section of the film Paris, je t'aime written and directed by Sylvain Chomet.
 The film opened the "Un Certain Regard" section of the 2006 Cannes Film Festival.
 From late 2005 until early 2007 Putner toured in the Little Britain Live show, and later appeared in Matt Lucas and David Walliams' TV follow-up, Come Fly with Me.
 In 2010 and 2011, Putner played the ill-fated Gerald "Jelly" Kelly in the Only Fools and Horses prequel trilogy, Rock & Chips, written by John Sullivan.

-In 2013, he appeared in Kevin Eldon's sketch show, It's Kevin' and an episode of the second series of Wizards vs Aliens as a troll called Mervyn.
+In 2013, he appeared in Kevin Eldon's sketch show, It's Kevin and an episode of the second series of Wizards vs Aliens as a troll called Mervyn.

-Since then, over the past decade, Paul Putner has also appeared in many other TV/radio productions including: Kevin Eldon Will See You Now, Cabin Pressure, Up The Women, Pompidou, The Borgias, Downton Abbey, Urban Myths, The Nightmare Worlds Of HG Wells, Call The Midwife and Miss Scarlet & The Duke.
+Since then, Paul Putner has also appeared in many other TV/radio productions including: Kevin Eldon Will See You Now, Cabin Pressure, Up the Women, Pompidou, The Borgias, Downton Abbey, Urban Myths, The Nightmare Worlds of H. G. Wells, Call the Midwife and Miss Scarlet and The Duke.